-Name

-MICHAEL W TRUMBULL

-Non-Executive Director

-Appointed 28 July 2005

-Non-Executive Chairman

-Appointed 20 December 2007

-Particulars

-Michael W Trumbull has a degree in mining engineering (first class honours) from the University of Queensland and Am MBA from Macquarie University.
+Name Particulars MICHAEL W TRUMBULL Non-Executive Director Appointed 28 July 2005 Non-Executive Chairman Michael W Trumbull has a degree in mining engineering (first class honours) from the University of Queensland and MBA from Macquarie University.
 A Fellow of the Australian Institute of Mining and Metallurgy, he has over 35 years of broad mining industry experience with mines / subsidiaries of MIM, Renison, WMC, CRA, AMAX, Nicron, ACM and BCD Resources.

-From 1983 to 1991, he played a senior executive role in expanding the Australian gold production assets of ACM Gold.
+Appointed 20 December 2007 From 1983 to 1991, he played a senior executive role in expanding the Australian gold production assets of ACM Gold.
 From 1993 to 2004, he was Executive Director for BCD Resources and was involved in the exploration and subsequent mine development at Beaconsfield.

-Michael is a member of the Audit and Compliance Committee

-None

-Former Directorships of Listed Companies in last three years:

-BCD Resources NL - appointed March 1993, resigned February 2011

-BCD Resources (Operations) NL - appointed August 2007, resigned February 2011

-COLIN GLAZEBROOK

-Executive Director

-Chief Executive Officer

-Appointed 20 December 2007

-Colin Glazebrook is a geologist with a B.Sc.
-(Geology Hons, Geophysics) and a Fellow and Chartered Professional (Management) of the AusIMM.
+Michael is a member of the Audit and Compliance Committee Other current Directorships of Listed Companies None Former Directorships of Listed Companies in last three years BCD Resources NL - appointed March 1993, resigned February 2011 BCD Resources (Operations) NL - appointed August 2007, resigned February 2011 COLIN GLAZEBROOK Executive Director Chief Executive Officer Appointed 20 December 2007 Colin Glazebrook is a geologist with a B.Sc.
+(Geology Hons, Geophysics) and a Fellow and Chartered Professional (Management) of the AuslMM.
 He has over 47 years experience in the resources industry including over 34 years involvement in gold and base metal exploration in all States and Territories in Australia and internationally in New Zealand, the South Pacific, Indonesia and the former Soviet Union.
 In Victoria, he has directed exploration and mining activities at various gold properties prior to Nagambie including the Wattle Gully Gold Mine at Castlemaine, the Poverty Reef at Tarnagulla, the A1 Mine at Woods Point, Glen Wills and Cassilis.

-None

-Former Directorships of Listed Companies in last three years:

-None.

-GEOFF TURNER

-Non-Executive Director Exploration Appointed 20 December 2007 Geoff Turner, a geologist with a B.Sc (Hons) & M.Sc (Exploration & Mining Geology), is a Registered Professional Geoscientist with the Australian Institute of Geoscientists (AIG).
+Other Current Directorships of Listed Companies None.
+Former Directorships of Listed Companies in last three years None.
+GEOFF TURNER Non-Executive Director Exploration Appointed 20 December 2007 Geoff Turner, a geologist with a B.Sc (Hons) & M.Sc (Exploration & Mining Geology), is a Registered Professional Geoscientist with the Australian Institute of Geoscientists (AIG).
 He has over 30 years experience in mineral exploration in the Lachlan Fold Belt, the Tanami, the West African Shield and the Yilgarn.
 Since 2000, he has managed his own exploration services company based in Bendigo, Exploration Management Services Pty Ltd, which provides field and technical services to the mineral industry.
 Geoff is a member of the Audit and Compliance Committee.

-None.

-Former Directorships of Listed Companies in last three years:

-Resource Base Ltd - appointed 11 November 2007, resigned 6 January 2009.
+Other Current Directorships of Listed Companies None.
+Former Directorships of Listed Companies in last three years Resource Base Ltd - appointed 11 November 2007, resigned 6 January 2009.